 Door lock motor failure

-This step-by-step repair guide walks you through fixing door lock motor failure on your Frigidaire FFEW2726TS (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+I put together this step-by-step guide to help you fix the door lock motor failure on your Frigidaire FFEW2726TS (Wall Oven).
+With the right tools and parts, you can likely finish this repair in just 1 to 2 hours, avoiding a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.

-If your Frigidaire FFEW2726TS is experiencing door lock motor failure, you may notice one or more of the following warning signs during or after a self-clean cycle.
+If your Frigidaire FFEW2726TS is having door lock motor issues, you might notice one or more of the following symptoms during or after a self-clean cycle.

 - The oven display shows an F90 or F9 error code